MEET the TEAM in HAWAI'I

 Charlie has contributed to many ocean-related media publications, including Ocean Geographic, Scuba Diver Ocean Planet, Asian Diver, Scuba Diver Life, and ScubaShooters, to name a few.
 He has been a VIP speaker and presenter at Asia Dive Expos, Dive Resort Travel expos, and Thailand Dive Expos, where he spoke about ocean conservation and underwater cinematography methods.

-Charlie was part of a team that attended the Conference of International Trade of Exotic Species (CITES CoP16) that successfully lobbied for international trade protections of manta rays and five species of sharks.
+Charlie has attended the Conference of International Trade of Exotic Species (CITES) CoP16 and CoP19 and successfully lobbied for international trade protections of manta and mobula rays and 95% of species of sharks.
+He will be leading SRI's delegation for CoP20.

 In 2018, he was inducted into the prestigious The Explorers Club.